 In 2015, we sold our single-family home and moved to Seattle for Brian’s job.
 Despite this being a solid career move for both of us – each of us broke six figures shortly after the move and things improved from there – we were still shocked by the cost of living adjustment from Ohio to Washington.
 We bought the cheapest townhouse we could find within a reasonable distance from our jobs and the airport, I commuted to work via bus which was almost fully subsidized by my employer, and we took advantage of Brian’s excessive work travel to accumulate hotel, airline, and rental car points we could use to offset our personal travel expenses.

 Around the same time, Brian discovered the FIRE movement (Financial Independence / Retire Early).
-The financial independence component really spoke to us and our existing habits of minimizing our debt, keeping our lifestyle inflation in check, living well within our means, and maxing out all our retirement account contributions.
-But the most important thing it did was give us a way to direct the money we had left over – investing in a taxable brokerage account comprised of a broad-base index fund (VTSAX).
+The financial independence component really spoke to us and our existing habits of minimizing debt and lifestyle inflation, living well within our means, and maxing out all our retirement account contributions.

-By 2018, we had long parted ways with our financial advisor, who had given us some good initial advice but was by then charging us fees and failing to do what we asked.
-We started saving and investing 50% of our disposable income in our taxable brokerage account.
+- By 2018, our net worth surpassed seven figures, and we were saving and investing 50 percent of our disposable income in our taxable brokerage account.
 We manage it ourselves using Vanguard, which helps to minimize fees.
-Around that time we hit the limits individually and as a couple for contributing to our Roth IRAs, and Brian researched how we could use backdoor conversions to continue contributing to those accounts.
-It was amazing how quickly we started to see our net worth increase, and the momentum made us commit even more.
+Around that same time, we hit the limits individually and as a couple for contributing to our Roth IRAs.
+Brian researched how we could use backdoor conversions to continue contributing to those accounts.

-At the end of 2019 we cut our losses on Brian’s duplex and finally sold it, investing the money in our taxable brokerage account.
-When 2020 / COVID happened, we really buckled down.
+- By 2020, we had really buckled down.
 We were fortunate to both work remotely throughout the pandemic.
 Our townhouse was worth more than we thought possible so we sold it, invested the money, and moved to a neighborhood south of Seattle where we rented a smaller townhouse in a nicer community.
-We took some road trips, but COVID put the brakes on more extensive travel, which resulted in additional savings.

 Achieving Our FIRE Goal